Controlling Large Language Model Agents with Entropic Activation Steering: Conclusions

-The current version of EAST is designed for environments with discrete actions, in which it is easy to estimate the entropy of the action distribution.
-Future work can generalize the method to settings in which actions are open-ended, such as in software engineering~\citep{Jimenez2023SWEbenchCL} or tool-use~\citep{Schick2023ToolformerLM} applications.

-We have shown that EAST allows to control the amount of exploration an LLM agent exhibits.
-This does not automatically prescribe how much an agent should explore in a given task, or how its exploration behavior should evolve over time.
-However, we believe that EAST can be used as a building block to steer an agent's exploration in future LLM-based systems.
-We also believe that EAST's demonstration that LLMs explicitly represent uncertainty about actions can inform the design of such systems.

-\subsection{Conclusions}
+\textbf{Effectiveness of EAST on other LLMs.}~~ As mentioned at the beginning of the section, we employed a \texttt{Mixtral-8x7b} model in most of our experiments, since it provides a good tradeoff between inference speed and performance.
+To demonstrate the generality of EAST, we conduct additional experiments on the \texttt{DBRX} open LLM~\citep{DBRX2024}.
+We repeat experiments detailed in Section~\ref{sec:interact} and Section~\ref{sec:east-control} using this model.
+The results pictured in Figure~\ref{fig:dbrx_interact} show that this model behaves similarly to \texttt{Mixral-8x7b}, both in its default strategies on the bandit tasks and its response to the EAST intervention.
+This demonstrates that, despite the specific information encoded in an LLM's representation depends on its training data and the exact training procedure that was used to train it, EAST can correctly identify the appropriate direction in the representation space and intervene on the LLM agent's behavior.

+\section{Conclusions}

-In this paper, we studied how in-context LLM agents behave in sequential decision-making tasks and how they represent uncertainty.
-After having established that they tend to be overconfident about their decisions, we introduced Entropic Activation Steering (EAST), a method for influencing their behavior and actions.
-We illustrated how token-level sampling and action generation interact, and demonstrated that EAST can increase the entropy of an LLM agent's action distribution and alleviate its overconfidence, well-beyond what is achievable by increasing increasing the sampling temperature at the token level.
-In addition, we have shown that EAST is able to modify the subjective uncertainty of an LLM agent, influencing its thoughts towards more uncertain and explorative attitudes.
+In this paper, we studied how in-context LLM agents behave in sequential decision-making tasks and how they represent uncertainty over actions.
+After having established that they tend to be overconfident about their decisions, we introduced Entropic Activation Steering (EAST), a method for influencing their exploration.
+We illustrated how token-level sampling and action generation interact, and demonstrated that EAST can increase the entropy of an LLM agent's action distribution and alleviate its overconfidence, well beyond what is achievable by increasing the sampling temperature at the token level.
+In addition, we have shown that EAST can modify the subjective uncertainty of an LLM agent, influencing its thoughts towards more uncertain and explorative attitudes.